eyecan-ai/pipelime-python/docs/get_started/entities.md

-# Entities
+# Main Entities

 All of Pipelime functionalities are built on top of three basic concepts:

 - Items
 - Samples
 - Samples Sequences

 ## Items

 An item is basically a container for a single, generic data unit.
 It can contain whatever type of data you need and automatically handles some things for you, namely:

 - Validation
 - Serialization